 As we have seen, a stock purchase is generally nondeductible to the buyer.
 The payment for the stock is ordinarily completely taxable to you after you have recovered your cost basis.
 Deferred compensation is fully deductible by the business and fully taxable to you.
-Retirement plan funding is fully deductible by the business and is tax deferred to you.
+Retirement plan funding is fully deductible by the business and is tax-deferred to you.

 Thus, there is a sliding scale of income tax benefits.
 But like everything else in business, there is no free lunch.
 Any tax-advantaged transaction carries with it certain obligations and increased complexity that may cause you to prefer a simple stock sale.

 SECURING THE BUYOUT OF YOUR INTEREST

 The cardinal rule of all buyouts by co-owners, key employees or children is BEFORE CONTROL IS TRANSFERRED, ALL OWNER OBJECTIVES MUST BE MET.
 These owner objectives include:

-1. Financial security and independence
+- Financial security and independence

-2. Attainment of departure or retirement date
+- Attainment of departure or retirement date

-3. Business continuity
+- Business continuity

-Keep in mind that this class of purchaser does not have cash to pay to you, at least not in substantial amounts.
+Keep in mind that this class of purchaser does not have the cash to pay to you, at least not in substantial amounts.
 The question then is: How can meaningful ownership transfer be accomplished?
 For new owners to work long and hard you must dangle the carrots of ownership before them.
 But you cannot afford to give them meaningful control before you have attained your business exit objectives.

 As a result, a natural tug-of-war pits you against the new owners.
 You are reluctant to give up control without receiving money, and the new owners are reluctant to make needed sacrifices and commitments without receiving meaningful ownership.
 Avoid this obstacle by using a process which has worked for many of my clients:

 First, have the proposed new owners replace you in the business operations.
-The new owners need not know how to run the business as long as there are qualified key employees in place to help them operate the business
+The new owners need not know how to run the business as long as there are qualified key employees in place to help them operate the business.

-c.
 Third, begin the ownership transfer process without losing control by doing one of the following:

-d.
-Fourth, when control is transferred, all owner-based objectives have ideally been met.
+- Fourth, when control is transferred, all owner-based objectives have ideally been met.
 But if not, financial security can be enhanced by any one or more of the following:

-6. Alternatively, don’t transfer a controlling interest in the business, ever.
+- Alternatively, don’t transfer a controlling interest in the business, ever.
 Simply transfer enough of an ownership interest to entice and to attract the key employees (including your children?) as permanent co-owners.
 They will attain the controlling interest only upon your death through a pre-funded (with life insurance) buy-sell agreement.
 You will then receive the bulk of your “retirement income” necessary for financial security through ownership distributions from the business.
-These distributions will likely be in the form of partnership distributions or Subchapter distributions or non-qualified compensation
+These distributions will likely be in the form of partnership distributions or Subchapter distributions or non-qualified compensation.

 AVOIDING ROADBLOCKS TO SUCCESS

 Periodic legal and fiscal reviews – “An ounce of prevention is worth a pound of cure” (Benjamin Franklin).
-Necessary to communicate with you advisors, allow your advisors to work together, to plan, to prevent problems from arising, and to resolve small problems before they become insurmountable.
+Necessary to communicate with your advisors, allow your advisors to work together, to plan, to prevent problems from arising, and to resolve small problems before they become insurmountable.
 A legal and fiscal review will have to be done prior to selling your business.

 MEETING PERSONAL AND FAMILY NEEDS

 Can I eliminate taxes at the personal level?
-Yes you can.
+Yes, you can.
 It is accomplished by use of a Charitable Remainder Trust.
 The proper use of a Charitable Remainder Trust can avoid or defer the capital gains tax.
 For example, transfer your and your spouse’s business to the Charitable Remainder Trust.
 A valuation of the business will be done and the business will be sold for fair market value.

 There are no capital gains on the appreciated assets donated to the Charitable Remainder Trust and then sold by the trust since the recipient is the charity.
 You and your spouse get a current income tax charitable deduction for the portion that actually goes to the charity upon your and your spouse’s deaths.
 The proceeds from the sale will be invested (thus diversifying your investments) and you and your spouse will receive annual income distributions from the Charitable Remainder Trust during your lifetimes.